nadivdharan/PETR/retrain/README.rst

 #.
 Generate 3D positional embedding data

-   Run the following script to generate the 3D coordinates positional embeddings (.npy) for the transformer model:
+   Run the following script to generate the 3D coordinates positional embeddings (.npy files) for the transformer model:

    .. raw:: html